 Set Up Your Store

-Once you get approved by TMall Global, it’s time to set up your store and go live.
+Once you get approved by Tmall Global, it’s time to set up your store and go live.
 Be sure to get acquainted with how to ship your products to China.
-To maintain your presence in China, you must ensure that you’re paying your annual fee for your TMall Global store.
+To maintain your presence in China, you must ensure that you’re paying your annual fee for your Tmall Global store.

-On top of the security deposit and annual fees, you also have to pay for the commission and cross-border transaction fees when selling in China, which is directly charged by Alipay to your account.
+On top of the security deposit and annual fees, you also have to pay for the commission and cross-border transaction fees when selling in China, which are directly charged by Alipay to your account.

 After setting up your store, start selling your branded products in China.

 Want to get started with cross-border eCommerce in China on Alibaba’s Tmall?

 China is not an easy market but it’s definitely worth entering it, as it’s the biggest e-commerce market in the world.
 With many legal requirements to go through, we recommend starting from Tmall Global, where you can test the market and see if you want to go through with your further China investments.

 We can help you with the whole registration process and we also offer a Tmall maintenance and marketing strategy, so you make the most out of this investment.
 Gentlemen Marketing Agency is a certified Tmall Partner and we guarantee you the utmost service.